Analysis | Rubio’s outreach to labor encapsulates his party’s working-class strategy

 Organized labor also provides significant heft to Democratic political efforts, in terms of messaging to members, encouraging field organizing and endorsing candidates.
 Republicans have benefited from explicitly advocating for one group of organized public-sector employees — police officers — and a broader effort to stand with unions might at least dilute the utility of organized labor for the political left.

 But this is unlikely.
 Rubio doesn’t want workers to have leverage in negotiations with employers as much as he wants leverage for himself in his struggle against the political heft of corporations.
 Rubio is endorsing the union for the same reason that the workers want one: They both want to change Amazon’s behavior.
-The difference is that Rubio is far more concerned about how Amazon deviates from the conservative cultural orthodoxy he heralds as the essence of the working class than he is in how Amazon actually treats its class of workers.
+The difference is Rubio is far more concerned about how Amazon deviates from the conservative cultural orthodoxy he heralds as the essence of the working class than he is in how Amazon actually treats its class of workers.